habibullo-dev/fullstack-project/README.md

 XAMPP, which includes Apache, MariaDB (MySQL), PHP, and Perl, needs to be installed to access the MariaDB database and phpMyAdmin.

+Please check the project_databases.py + project.sql first or database_project.py file for creating the database schema.

 We use HTML, CSS, and JavaScript for the frontend to create the user interface and user experience.
 Python with Flask is used for server-side rendering, providing dynamic content to the users. pymysql is used to connect to the MariaDB database.
 SQLAlchemy is used as an ORM to interact with the database.
 SQL language is employed for querying the database, and PHPMyAdmin serves as an administration interface for visual aid in database management.